Grice House Museum

-The museum complex now includes the house itself, the old Adam's schoolhouse moved from the outskirts in the county, and a pole barn that houses larger displays, moved from across M-25 during the fall of 2015.
-Special exhibit areas include a Marine Room, Sewing Room, Industrial Room, military room, agricultural machinery and implements, and the reconstructed 1800s-era schoolhouse.
+The museum complex now includes the house itself, the old Adam's schoolhouse moved from the outskirts in the county, and a barn that houses larger displays, moved from across M-25 during the fall of 2015.
+Special exhibit areas include a Marine Room, Sewing Room, Industrial Room, Military room, Agricultural machinery and Implements, and the reconstructed 1800s-era schoolhouse.
 The museum houses almost 2000 artifacts throughout the three museum buildings, which also exhibits agricultural machinery and implements.

 Early exhibits include a pump organ donated by Gladys Seither, a large handmade loom by Henry Roots, and an interesting collection of pioneer type tools from Albert Frank.

 By the summer of 1981, the tremendous response from people in the community had made it possible to furnish the kitchen, living room, tool room, and one bedroom.

 The following year saw the Marine Room take shape.
 The original forth order Fresnel lens of the Harbor Beach Lighthouse was built in France in 1884, and was removed from service in 1986.

 A Sewing room, so named because of a large donation of clothes from Mrs. Eilber in Port Hope, a beautiful spinning wheel given by Freda Will, and much more.
 The style clothes, pattern books, and accessories made this a fascinating exhibit.

 The Industrial Room, the largest second story room in the nine room house, preserves the early industrial history of Harbor Beach.